879479119/react-native-shadow/README.md

 # react-native-shadow
 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]
 ---
+### Attention：
+There are many users who are using different verion of `react` and `react-native`, so we have removed the dependency of `react-native-svg` in `package.json` from `1.1.3`, and you must add the correct version of `react-native-svg` as they suggested. :sorry:
+---

 Since there is no "shadow" attribute in style list of Android,if we want to add a shadow effect on a component,we must patch a PNG-24 picture,but it's so non-graceful;therefore here comes a SVG shadow plugin to help with this problem. **We suggest you to use native shadow on iOS**